California

 Hapuna Beach, Big Island of Hawaii

 One of the most scenic beaches near Kona.
-Popular spot with tourists and locals alike.
+It is a popular spot with tourists and locals alike.

 Located north of Kona along Highway 19.
 Find restrooms and rinse off showers.